MarcoAntonioGarcia/Data-Science-Projects/6.-Machine Learning/3-Clustering/1-clustering_bank-fraud_detection_with_KMeans/README.md

 ---

+## Disclaimer

+This project is for educational purposes only.
+The original methodology was adapted from academic sources with proper attribution.
+All modifications, enhancements, and original contributions are clearly documented above.

 **Note:** This project is part of a Data Science and Machine Learning portfolio, demonstrating the application of clustering techniques to real banking fraud detection problems.